Sunday, 3 July 2011

-Back on the D28, we soon reconnected with the GR and followed it for a kilometre or so along a dirt road into Chalignac, a pretty little place hidden in trees.
+Reconnecting with the D28, we soon found the GR and followed it for a kilometre or so along a dirt road into Chalignac, a pretty little place hidden in trees.

 Then we diverged again, or rather the GR did, while we pressed on for another kilometre, up and over to the nearby village of Saint-Vincent, arriving just as the church bells rang out for 8 o’clock.